Skip to content

 Why Perimenopause Weight Gain Happens

 Weight gain during perimenopause is rarely about one single thing.
-It is usually the result of several overlapping factors that build on each other quietly over time.
+It is usually the result of several overlapping factors that build over time.
 Understanding them can help take the confusion — and the self-blame — out of the experience.

 Changing Estrogen Levels

 Estrogen does far more than regulate your cycle.
-It influences how your body stores fat, manages blood sugar, and controls appetite.
+It influences how your body stores fat, manages blood sugar, and helps regulate appetite.

-As estrogen fluctuates during perimenopause, your body may start storing fat differently — often shifting toward the abdominal area.
-Declining estrogen can also reduce insulin sensitivity, which may make it easier for your body to hold onto stored energy.
+As estrogen fluctuates during perimenopause, your body may start storing fat differently — often shifting more toward the abdominal area.
+Declining estrogen may also reduce insulin sensitivity, which can make it easier to hold onto stored energy.

 Progesterone Decline

 Progesterone often drops before estrogen does.
-It has a calming effect on the nervous system and supports quality sleep.
+It has a calming effect on the nervous system and can support quality sleep.

 When progesterone falls, many women notice: